Source to Sea Project - Town of Gibsons

 Background

-Until now, the Town’s natural asset management work has been restricted to eco-assets (such as the White Tower Park storm water ponds,) which exist within the Town of Gibsons’ boundaries (as indicated by the green line on aerial photo, top right).
+Until now, the Town’s natural asset management work has been restricted the Town of Gibsons’ municipal boundaries.

 This is considered to be a more ecologically relevant scale, as activity that impacts the natural assets within the watershed (but outside of Town boundaries) also impacts our community’s stormwater management, flood mitigation and drinking water services.